php-fig/fig-standards/proposed/resource-location.md

-If a resource variant contains PHP class definitions that would be loaded when [including](http://php.net/manual/en/function.include.php) the file, exactly one of these classes MUST have a FQCN equivalent to the URI path with all slashes ("/") replaced by backslashes and the file extension(s) removed.
+If a resource variant contains PHP class definitions that would be loaded when [including](http://php.net/manual/en/function.include.php) the file, exactly one of these classes MUST have a FQCN equivalent to the URI path with all slashes ("/") replaced by backslashes ("\") and the file extension(s) removed.
 This is the *primary class*.
-All other classes in the file MUST belong to the same namespace as the primary class.
+All other classes in the file MUST belong to th same namespace as the primary class.
 The implementation MAY choose not to validate this rule.

 > Make sure that when mapping
 >